 Looking to hike amidst the leaves instead?
 Venture along the Saginaw Bay Birding Trail, or 142 sprawling miles of shoreline and surrounding lands, where you'll find more than 200 species of birds plus extensive natural areas with public access.

-Whether you bike or hike, ride or float, hover and hang or even zoom and zipline, you're sure to see breathtaking scenery while experiencing exciting new ways to take a fall color tour in Michigan's Great Lakes Bay!
+Whether you bike or hike, ride or float, hover and hang or even zoom and zipline, you're sure to see breathtaking scenery while experiencing exciting new ways to take a fall color tour in the Great Lakes Bay!